IBM/cpdctl/README_command_reference.md

 :   A description of the resource.

 `--custom` (generic map)
 :   User defined properties specified as key-value pairs.
+It can also be a path to a JSON file.
+It can also be a path to a JSON file.
+It can also be a path to a JSON file.
+It can also be a path to a JSON file.

 #### Example